• Skip to primary navigation

 Banana bread topped with coconut yoghurt and stewed blueberries.

-Yes!
+For healthier banana bread, you can use applesauce.
 Your banana bread will still be moist but a little denser.
-The original recipe is very fluffy and using applesauce shouldn't give the bread any dense spots.
+The original recipe is very fluffy and using applesauce shouldn’t give the bread any dense spots.

-Yes, go ahead!
+For more nostalgic banana bread, you can use melted vegan butter instead of oil.
 However, vegan butter is more solid than oil so your banana bread may feel a little dry when it cools down.
-I'd recommend reheating your banana bread when you want to enjoy/serve it!
+I’d recommend reheating your banana bread when you want to enjoy/serve it!

 Will this recipe work as muffins?

-Yes, this recipe makes wonderful banana bread muffins!
-Alternatively, check out my vegan blueberry muffins or vegan banana bread, raspberry and white chocolate muffins.
+Alternatively, for cafe-style muffins with high tops, check out my banana muffins recipe.
+Or for other delicious vegan snacks, you may like my blueberry muffins or banana bread, raspberry and white chocolate muffins.

 More vegan banana recipes

-Follow Rainbow Nourishments on Instagram, Facebook, and Pinterest, and subscribe via email to receive all of our latest recipes!
+Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!

 Banana and blueberry bread